-The Nursing and Allied Health Department offers two programs in nursing leading to California licensure as well as a cluster of medical assisting programs.
+The Nursing and Allied Health Department offers two programs in nursing leading to California licensure as well as a Respiratory Therapy program and a cluster of Medical Assisting Programs.

 The Associate of Arts in Nursing program may be completed in two academic years and will qualify the student for admission to the examination for licensure as a registered nurse.